 What is an Associate of Technical Studies (ATS) and what are the requirements?

 Some AA and AS students want more curriculum flexibility and can design their own curriculum by splitting required technical credits between two different fields of study.

 For example, a student might want to take 15 credits from the Business curriculum and 15 credits from the Accounting curriculum along with the 30+ required general credits to create an Associate of Technical Studies.
-Business and Music Management is another example of an ATS degree that combines the curriculum of two majors to create a degree unique to student needs.
+Business and the Music and Recording Industry is another example of an ATS degree that combines the curriculum of two majors to create a degree unique to student needs.